- What You Should Do After a Motorcycle Crash

 How you talk about your accident immediately afterward can impact the outcome of your case.
 An experienced attorney can guide you through the process or communicate with the insurance company on your behalf.

 Understanding Motorcycle Accident Personal Injury Claims

 Understanding your rights after a motorcycle accident can be confusing without legal guidance.
 The most important factor your legal team will determine is whether you are eligible for financial compensation.
-In Illinois, at-fault drivers who are more than 50% responsible for an accident can’t receive a settlement award.

 To prove fault in a motorcycle collision, you must show your injuries were caused by someone else’s negligence, such as another driver or poor road conditions.